tcoustillet/pybreathe/paper/paper.md

 )
 ```

 The package comes with an [example script](https://github.com/tcoustillet/pybreathe/tree/main/examples) based on simulated breathing signals.
-It explains the milestones involved in carrying out a complete analysis and it supply useful documentation.
+It explains the milestones involved in carrying out a complete analysis and it supplies useful documentation.
 To get started with `pybreathe` API, users are strongly advised to refer to this script.

 # Proof